Izenda7Series/IzendaCustomBootstrapper/README.md

 1. Filtering down a large list of tenants based on some custom criteria.
 2. Removing items from filter field data.

+Currently, this repo only shows how to remove items from filter field data.

 ## Required references: